nsmith105/PREPHub/prephub-Server/README.md

 ## Deployment instructions:

 To run server locally:
-- node app.js
+1) Enter: "node app.js" in terminal
-- website will be accessible through http://localhost:8080
+2) Website will be accessible through http://localhost:8080

 To run on GCP VM:
 1) Create VM instance with Ubuntu